Deploying SCONE LAS

 platforms: [ 126C8098408FEB2002F5EB8B9E6C2AE26197E3617875633C5BD4EB4454278C34, BCA7B05F55BCA38EA7A0BDEBDC402942BE77BEC7F0D3F37C72F6C1898047B312]

-You can copy and paste this to your policy to ensure that your application(s) can only run in a certain Kubernetes cluster.
+You can copy and paste this to your policy to ensure that your application(s) can only run in a specific Kubernetes cluster:

-If you do not even trust your Kubernetes cluster to correctly determine the public keys of the LAS instances, let us know and we can suggest more secure alternatives.
+If you do not even trust your Kubernetes cluster to determine the public keys of the LAS instances correctly, let us know, and we can suggest more secure alternatives.

 Troubleshooting